 While Johnny Walker may be kind sorta yellow, it is definitely not a blue tinted booze much less red.
 Likewise, the color of Hitachi Metal’s tool steels do not vary in color, only the labels do.
 If someone tells you they can tell the difference between these steels by simply looking at them, tell them to give you a nickle and pull the other one, releasing musical greenhouse gas to entertain the world.

 There are those who insist they can tell the difference between steels by licking them.
 Our feline masters see this as further evidence that some humans are just not right in the head (ツ)。

-Since your humble servant can read and write Japanese, I feel foolish calling it White Steel or Blue Steel as many in English-speaking countries do, so prefer to call them Yellow Label Steel, White Label Steel or Blue Label Steel in English, or Kigami, Aogami, or Shirogami steel.
+Since your humble servant can read and write Japanese, I feel foolish calling these materials White Steel or Blue Steel as many in English-speaking countries do, so prefer to call them Yellow Label Steel, White Label Steel or Blue Label Steel in English, or Kigami, Aogami, or Shirogami steel.
 Please excuse this affectation.

 Now that adult beverage nomenclature, greenhouse gases and feline psychoanalyses is out of the way, let’s go back in time a few hundred years.
 My tardis is that blue box just over there.
 A change into period-correct wardrobe will not be necessary, but please put away your iPhone and try to not embarrass me in front of the locals by holding it over your head and wailing “There’s no signal!!” if you will be so kind.